-D Decide and a mathematic and a second and a s Dwelling typologies Predominantly apartments or maisonettes within mixed use buildings (commercial or community uses at ground floor).
+BF.29 District cent re Dwelling typologies Predominantly apartments or maisonettes within mixed use buildings (commercial or community u at ground floor).
 Terraced houses and apartments to parts without different uses at ground floor.
 Building height As per building heights plan.
-Extra height (in the form of a 5th storey, prominent roof forms or overall taller built form) to be limited to locations where it will contribute to placemaking aims, for example form key gateways, mark important corners or signify key public spaces.
+Extra height (in the form of a 5th storey, prominen roof forms or overall taller built form) to be limited to locations where it will contribute to placemakin aims, for example form key gateways, mark important corners or signify key public spaces.
 Building line Formal and consistent, orientated directly with the street.
 High density of building line - gaps only for movement routes and access.
 Minimal to no set back at ground floor level.
-It is appropriate for there to be a variety of public realm areas within the district centre, driven by use types, location and the orientation of spaces.
-Therefore this setback is from the edge of the public realm at ground floor where it denotes a transition between public and private residential space.
-Front boundary treatments Usually no boundary treatment, especially on main routes through district centre.
-Where there are non-residential uses at ground floor, ommitting physical boundary treatment can provide opportunities for non-residential uses to extend into the public realm.
-If present, boundary treatments are to be used consistently or in clear groupings, with careful consideration given to interaction of boundary with the street.
+It is appropriate for there to be a variety of public realm areas within the district centre, driven by use types, location and the orientation of spaces Therefore this setback is from the edge of the pub- realm at ground floor where it denotes a transition between public and private residential space.
+Front boundary treatments Usually no boundary treatment, especially on mo routes through local centre.
+Where there are non residential uses at ground floor, ommitting physic boundary treatment can provide opportunities fo non-residential uses to extend into the public real If present, boundary treatments are to be used consistently or in clear groupings, with careful consideration given to interaction of boundary w the street.
 Roof form Consistent and repeated generally, especially to primary elevations.
 Variation may be permitted where it will contribute to placemaking aims, for example form key gateways, mark important corners or signify key open spaces.